XRPLF/rippled/SECURITY.md

 - The steps to reproduce the vulnerability;
 - Any other relevant details or artifacts, including code, scripts or patches.

-In your mail, please describe of the issue or the potential threat; if possible, please include a "repro" (code that can reproduce the issue) or describe the best way to reproduce and replicate the issue.
-Please make your report as extensive as possible.
+In your email, please describe the issue or potential threat.
+If possible, include a "repro" (code that can reproduce the issue) or describe the best way to reproduce and replicate the issue.
+Please make your report as detailed and comprehensive as possible.

 For more information on responsible disclosure, please read this [Wikipedia article](https://en.wikipedia.org/wiki/Responsible_disclosure).